Company: AMC Entertainment Inc.

 Planned IPO Amount: $450 million

-AMC Entertainment last month set a goal of raising $450 million through an IPO of common stock, the proceeds of which would be used mostly to pay down the company’s debt.
+AMC Entertainment last month set a goal to raise $450 million through an IPO of common stock, the proceeds of which would be used mostly to pay down the company’s debt.
 The Kansas City, Mo.-based owner/operator of 380 movie theaters is a portfolio company of

-A final, relatively small, lump sum of $29.2 million is to be paid to the sponsors as part of a “fee agreement,” according to the company’s July 14 prospectus.
+A final, albeit relatively small, lump some of $29.2 million is to be paid to the sponsors as part of a “fee agreement,” according to the company’s July 14 prospectus.
 Divided evenly among the quintet of buyout shops, that payment comes to just about $5.8 million per firm.

 The AMC Entertainment offering is the latest of several similar moves by sponsor-backed companies hoping to tap the IPO market as a means of reducing leverage as opposed to providing windfalls to their equity backers.